neilgebhard/posterly/README.md

-# Reddit clone
+# Posterly

-This repository holds the source code for a Reddit clone.
-The live demo is deployed on Heroku: https://neilsreddit.herokuapp.com/.
+This repository holds the source code for Posterly.
+The live demo is deployed on Heroku: https://posterly.herokuapp.com/.

 ## Features